dc-js/dc.js/web/docs/api-latest.md

 Turn on/off optional control elements within the root element. dc currently supports the following html control elements.

-* root.selectAll(".reset") - elements are turned on if the chart has an active filter.
+* root.selectAll('.reset') - elements are turned on if the chart has an active filter.
 This type of control element is usually used to store a reset link to allow user to reset filter on a certain chart.
 This element will be turned off automatically if the filter is cleared.
-* root.selectAll(".filter") elements are turned on if the chart has an active filter.
+* root.selectAll('.filter') elements are turned on if the chart has an active filter.
 The text content of this element is then replaced with the current filter value using the filter printer function.
 This type of element will be turned off automatically if the filter is cleared.